godotengine/godot-docs/classes/class_control.rst

 - |void| **set_v_grow_direction**\ (\ value\: :ref:`GrowDirection<enum_Control_GrowDirection>`\ )
 - :ref:`GrowDirection<enum_Control_GrowDirection>` **get_v_grow_direction**\ (\ )

-Controls the direction on the vertical axis in which the control should grow if its vertical minimum size is changed to be greater than its current size, as the control always has to be at least the minimum size.
+Controls the direction on the vertical axis in which the control should grow or shrink if its vertical size is changed.

 .. rst-class:: classref-item-separator